TRANSVERSE FLOWER FLY

 wide gray bands.
 The abdomen is black with bright yellow bands.
 The antennae

 are short.
-The flies in the genus Eristalis are very similar to each other, but
+The flies in the genus Eristalis are very similar to each

 the distinguishing characteristics of transversa are the gray color on the front